IBM/cloud-pak/repo/case/ibm-ucd-prod/README.md

 * IBM UrbanCode Deploy requires non-root access to persistent storage.
 When using IBM File Storage you need to either use the IBM provided “gid” File storage class with default group ID 65531 or create your own customized storage class to specify a different group ID.
 Please follow the instructions at https://cloud.ibm.com/docs/containers?topic=containers-cs_troubleshoot_storage#cs_storage_nonroot for more details.

-7. If a route or ingress is used to access the WSS or JMS port of the UrbanCode Deploy server from an UrbanCode Deploy agent, then port 443 should be specified along with the configured URL to access the proper service port defined for the UrbanCode Deploy Server.
+7. If a route or ingress is used to access the WSS port of the UrbanCode Deploy server from an UrbanCode Deploy agent, then port 443 should be specified along with the configured URL to access the proper service port defined for the UrbanCode Deploy Server.

 ### PodSecurityPolicy Requirements